Course Outline

 Final Considerations for Building Production-Ready Systems

-- Ensuring the system is comprehensive enough to serve as a foundation for enterprise applications
+- Making the system complete so that it can serve as a robust foundation for enterprise applications in government operations

 Summary and Conclusion